Why so few people are left-handed

-Researchers say the steadily low percentage of lefties "is a result of the balance between cooperation and competition in human evolution."
+What exactly is this new theory?Researchers say the steadily low percentage of lefties "is a result of the balance between cooperation and competition in human evolution."
 Humans have long had an evolutionary need to cooperate, such as when sharing tools or hunting in groups.
 And if most people use the same hand, it makes such cooperation easier.
 "The more social the animal — where cooperation is highly valued — the more the general population will trend toward one side," says co-author Daniel M. Abrams.

-Because people aren't purely cooperative.
+Then why aren't we all right-handed?Because people aren't purely cooperative.
 We compete with each other, too, and always have.
 "If a society was totally cooperative, then everyone would be same-handed," says Nauert.
 But that's not us.
 Our competitive streak ensures that there will always be lefties.

-Physical competition "favors the unusual," Nauert says.
+Why does competitiveness foster left-handedness?Physical competition "favors the unusual," Nauert says.
 For example, "in a fight, a left-hander in a right-handed world would have an advantage."

-To showcase the validity of their model, researchers turned to sports like boxing, fencing, and table tennis.
+What proof do researchers have?To showcase the validity of their model, researchers turned to sports like boxing, fencing, and table tennis.
 In athletics, lefties are "overrepresented to the tune of about one in five," says AFP, underscoring the competitive advantage of left-handedness.
 And the inverse is true for sports where handedness isn't a factor.
 For example, "the number of successful left-handed PGA golfers is very low, only 4 percent," says PhysOrg.